Real Estate Agencies/Agents

 Complaints against Real Estate Agents or Companies

-If you have a complaint against a licensed real estate agent or business, visit DRE’s website for details on How To File A Complaint, or call the DRE Public Information Line at (877) 373-4542.
-The DRE administers a victim's fund, known as the Consumer Recovery Account, that enables consumers to recover monetary compensation when they have been defrauded or had their funds misused by a real estate licensee.
-Visit DRE’s Consumer Recovery Account webpage for more information.
+If you have a complaint against a licensed real estate agent or business, visit California DRE’s website for details on How To File A Complaint, or call the California DRE Public Information Line at (877) 373-4542.
+The California DRE administers a victim's fund, known as the Consumer Recovery Account, that enables consumers to recover monetary compensation when they have been defrauded or had their funds misused by a real estate licensee.
+Visit California DRE’s Consumer Recovery Account webpage for more information.

 The California Department of Business Oversight licenses and regulates a variety of financial services including mortgage loan brokers and escrow agents.
 Visit its webpage for information about mortgage-related issues and how to file a complaint against mortgage brokers or other licensees.